 Found 30 - 40 results of 75 programs matching keyword "nasa neutral buoyancy lab"

+In this video from NASA's Jet Propulsion Laboratory, we look at landing on Mars.
+Landing a spacecraft on Mars is one of the trickiest things we do.
+This 60-second video explains how it’s done, and the three landing systems we use at the Red Planet.
 In this video from NASA's Jet Propulsion Laboratory, an animation shows the major mission events of the Curiosity rover's landing on Mars.
 In this short interview with Dan Goods, designer, artist, and visual strategist at NASA's Jet Propulsion Laboratory, Goods discusses his art piece, "Jupiter Fog Pool."
 The piece, inspired by the Juno mission to Jupiter, was part of "Cosmological Constructs," our After Dark event of September 2010.
 TI teacher coach Zeke Kossover explains how he uses short, focused lab activities to really get concepts across to his students.
 Get a special sneak peek at the Exploratorium's lab.
 Living Systems' Caitlin Johnson shares this space where public is not allowed.
 Today's Live from the Lab highlights the museum's "warm room," where plants are grown, eggs are incubated, and zebrafish are farmed.

 Th Exploratorium's lab is an unusual museum feature, allowing a greater variety of programs and exhibits about biology.
 Is water ice present or absent in a crater near the moon's south pole?
 NASA’s Lunar CRater Observing and Sensing Satellite (LCROSS) mission is seeking a definitive answer.
 Join Exploratorium staff for a special Webcast featuring live coverage of LCROSS crashing into the moon!
 Our team will be broadcasting live from the 36" Refractor Telescope at Lick Observatory on Mt.
 Hamilton, where we’ll watch the impact and investigate how this intentional crash could reveal the existence of water ice.
 Dr. Laura Peticolas is a physicist at UC Berkeley's Space Physics Research group.
 She studies the Aurora to learn more about the Earth and the workings of our Solar System.
 She's currently working with NASA's Mars data to understand why the Martian aurora looks the way it does.
 In this podcast she discusses her research, her inspiration and how and why scientists sonify data.
 Hear more from scientists working on the Ice Cube telescope at the South Pole.
 Watch as three giant helium balloons are launched above Antarctica to study climate history; listen as scientists talk about balloon research.
 Join Exploratorium staff as they give the quick answers to the most frequently asked questions about global warming: What is a "tipping point"?
 What are carbon credits?
 What is carbon neutral?
 What can I do?
 What can my kid do?
-A year and a half after entering Saturn's orbit, the Cassini spacecraft continued to gather exciting new information.
-Dr. Paul Doherty and Dr. Eric Weygren bring us up to date on the Cassini Mission and show stunning images of Saturn and its ever-growing assortment of moons.